ellefeg/assembly2orf/README.md

 * Updated for new Asellus server and to make the program into more of a "bundle" that can be run by anyone
 * Updated text based on new pipeline implementation v01.01 - 24 September 2018
+* Changed link to Pfam-A file required for hmmscan.
+The current version is compatible with the February 2015 version of HMMER (3.1b2) which is currently on Asellus.

-* Remove the "Ono filtering step" so the final output is the transdecoder output.
+* TO DO: Remove the "Ono filtering step" so the final output is the transdecoder output.